-This summer new focus on a trend has emerged called ‘Hop Water’.
-This new drink is at its core water and hops, and is billed as “an IPA-inspired refreshment that’s zero-alcohol, zero-carbohydrate, and zero-calorie” by the Lagunitas Brewing Company.
+A few years ago, a trend called ‘Hop Water’ started.
+It was a new drink made with water and hops, and is billed as “an IPA-inspired refreshment that’s zero-alcohol, zero-carbohydrate, and zero-calorie” by the Lagunitas Brewing Company.

 So as this alcohol-free alternative to beer is growing in popularity, we decided to dig in a bit to see what it was all about.

 What is Hop Water?

 Don’t confuse hop water with a non-alcoholic beer.
 NA beers typically have between 80-100 calories and traces of gluten from the grain that are used.
 Making NA beer is also time-consuming and requires a lot of electricity to evaporate the alcohol out.
-Hop water is a much healthier alternative to craft beer than NA beer as well.
+Hop water is a much healthier alternative to craft and NA beers as well.

 Sparkling hop water is a non-alcoholic carbonated water with the flavoring of hops.
 Also going by the name of a ‘hop seltzer’, some recipes even call for a pinch of yeast to help biotransform any dry hops that were added.